 His research and teaching interests are in alternative culture and media, the cultural politics of popular music, disability, festivals, community music, alternative cultures, cultures of protest and social movements, and gardening.
 He has written and edited numerous books, collections and journals in these fields, including the following AHRC-funded monographs:

 - Circular Breathing: The Cultural Politics of Jazz in Britain (Duke University Press, 2005)

-His new international collection, The Pop Festival: Music, Media, History, Culture, was published by Bloomsbury in 2015.
+His international collection, The Pop Festival: Music, Media, History, Culture, was published by Bloomsbury in 2015.
 He is currently co-editing, with Gina Arnold, The Oxford Handbook of Punk Rock.
 His personal website is georgemckay.org.